jb2zt/learning_notes/ethernaut/challenges.md

 - I can't just start by funding the contract via the fallback function because it requires contributions[msg.sender] > 0.
 Need to make a contribution first, but how to fund that?
     -- So the contribute function is 'public payable' which means I can use simple payment object { to: , from: , value: } as a param when I call it: https://docs.alchemy.com/docs/solidity-payable-functions
 - Then I just used the withdraw() function, which passed the level but why isn't there anything in the ether amount over here?: https://goerli.etherscan.io/tx/0xac90827be857d9c09a99ce067aaa7fed95a0c639297b4d594cf9a6d515f55a90

+## Fallout

+- It looks like the Fal1out() function is the only thing here that reassigns owner, so just send to that?
+IDK what the allocator() function is for in that case though